How Often Should You Tighten Trailer Wheel Bolts?

 What If You Don’t?

 OK, what if you don’t use a tightening pattern?
 Well, maybe not much, but experience says the bolts will come loose.
 Try it on your trailer.
-Tighten them all one at a time as if it’s done.
+Tighten them all one at a time as if it is done.
 Then, go back with your wrench and feel which ones are tighter.
 They will not all be equally tight.

 As the trailer tire turns carrying the trailer load, the wheel wants to move if it can.
-Since the holes are all tapered, if one is all the way tight first, then the others don’t seat perfectly, and this will allow minuscule movements, which will eventually allow bolts (or nuts) to work loose.
+Since the holes are all tapered, if one is all the way tight first, then the others do not seat perfectly, and this will allow minuscule movements, which will eventually allow bolts (or nuts) to work loose.

 This same phenomena happens if the wheel is under load when you put the bolts on.
 (Like if you don’t jack up the axle first.)
-The load doesn’t allow the wheel to center and seat properly.
+The load does not allow the wheel to center and seat properly.
 When it turns going down the road, it has just enough space for things to work loose.
 Not to mention it will be a little out of balance.

 On the other hand, if you use the process tightening a little at a time, working around the bolt pattern, all of the bolts will end up equally tight, and the trailer wheel will end up at center.
-This is the best way to make sure the trailer wheels, once tight, won’t inherently want to work themselves loose.
+This is the best way to make sure the trailer wheels, once tight, will not inherently want to work themselves loose.

 Seriously, this is one of those times when it does NOT help to work fast and take short-cuts.